isaacmg00/542-final/README.md

 Applied several ML models to attempt to classify cryptocurrencies and predict prices for the top currencies by market cap.
 Note that prediction accuracy was very low, so please do not attempt to use such predictions in a real market.

 The training data was OHLC price data from yahoo! finance for the time period 5/2021 - 5/2022

+Hypothesis: Crypto markets crashed in May 2022, after a flourishing year of bullish activity.